simlu/xmonad/programs/vmware-tools.md

 To enable vm tools you need to run `/usr/bin/vmware-user`.

-To enable this as autostart, copy `config/.xmonad/autostart` to `~/.xmonad/autostart`.
+Autostart is automatically enabled through the `config/.xmonad/autostart` file (as per install instructions).
 The `autostart` file is safe to keep around, as it will only fire when VMware Tools are installed.

 ## Uninstall
 If you want to uninstall VMware Tools again, run: